What are we measuring?

 It is important to note that the comparison of jurisdictions in terms of crime rate should not be interpreted as a comparison of the effectiveness of local law enforcement.
 The different areas of Fulton County vary drastically in terms of household income, poverty level, economic opportunity, educational attainment, age structure, and population stability, all of which can strongly affect crime levels.

-The FBI had not released 2017 crime statistics for U.S. Cities as of March 2018; however, the City of Atlanta Police Department makes crime incident data publicly available on a regular basis.
-Violent crime in Atlanta accounted for over 60% of all violent crime in Fulton County in 2016 and therefore serves as a good predictor of overall crime levels for the county in 2017.
-Analysis of crime incident data from the Atlanta Police Department indicates that violent crime overall was down about 14% from 2016 to 2017.
-Of the four major categories of violent crime, only rape showed an increase in 2017.
-The largest change was in robberies, which showed a 26% decline between 2016 and 2017.
+The FBI had not released 2018 crime statistics for U.S. Cities as of March 2019; however, the City of Atlanta Police Department makes crime incident data publicly available on a regular basis.
+Violent crime in Atlanta accounted for over 60% of all violent crime in Fulton County in 2016 and therefore serves as a good predictor of overall crime levels for the county in 2018.
+Analysis of crime incident data from the Atlanta Police Department indicates that violent crime overall was down about 14% from 2017 to 2018.